-- SSHRC research grant, for a project with three other Canadian law professors, to observe and assess the ICC Review Conference negotiations in Uganda (2010-2012)
+- SSHRC research grant, with three other Canadian law professors, to observe and assess the ICC Review Conference negotiations in Uganda (2010-2013)

 - BLG research fellowship to examine contradictions of international criminal law (2010-11)

-- Invited to serve on the editorial boards of the Criminal Law Forum and the Transitional Justice Review (2011)
+- Member of editorial boards or committees of the Journal of International Criminal Justice, Criminal Law Forum and the Transitional Justice Review (2011)

 - Expert, Genocide Curriculum Review Committee: Reviewed the various objections and controversies surrounding the Toronto District School Board's course on genocide in the 20th century (2008).

-- Rapporteur, Transitional Justice in Fragile States: Facilitated a roundtable of experts on this topic and prepared a report for the Department of Foreign Affairs on lessons learned and best practices for transitional justice in fragile states (2008).
+- Rapporteur, Transitional Justice in Fragile States: Facilitated a roundtable of experts on this topic and prepared a report for the Department of Foreign Affairs (2008).

 Professor Robinson's current research seeks to expose and explore some of the subtle contradictions currently embedded within international criminal law.
 One vein of this work is to examine the assumptions and methods of reasoning that culminate in contradictions and permit them to go unnoticed.
 A second vein is to attempt to resolve or reduce those contradictions by searching for a more coherent philosophical account for criminal law in internationalized contexts of mass atrocity.

-“How Command Responsibility Got So Complicated: A Culpability Contradiction, Its Obfuscation, and a Simple Solution” 13 Melbourne Journal of International Law (2012, forthcoming)
+“How Command Responsibility Got So Complicated: A Culpability Contradiction, Its Obfuscation, and a Simple Solution” 13 Melbourne Journal of International Law (2012)

 “Three Theories of Complementarity: Charge, Sentence or Process?”
 53 Harvard International Law Journal Online (2012) 165